Izhakfc/Kickstarter-Analysis/README.md

 ![Central tendency and spread measures](./Resources/Central_tendency_measures.png)

-Because Loiuse have a particular interest in the performance of other plays, the **VLOOKUP** function was used in order to determine the pledged amount that the play had, the original goal, the number of bakcer and the average donation was determined for the next plays:
+Because Loiuse have a particular interest in the performance of other plays, the **VLOOKUP** function was used in order to determine the pledged amount that the play had, the original goal, the number of backers and the average donation was determined for the next plays:

 * Be Prepared
 * Checkpoint 22